 Work with FDOT and MDC Public Works to prepare a study of the traffic signalization system in Doral including comprehensive signal timing recommendations to optimize traffic flows and reduce congestion and energy usage.
 Also, work with MDC Public Works on a replacement program for all older incandescent signals and streetlights in Doral with LED or other types of low energy light sources.
-Policy 1.2.4: Incorporate criteria into the LDC requiring multi-modal connectivity to the adjacent and areawide mobility system for all new or amended development projects.
+Policy 1.2.8: